Loch Lomond: History

-People first arrived in the Loch Lomond area around 5000 years ago, during the neolithic era.
+People first arrived in the Loch Lomond area around 5000 years ago, during the Neolithic era.
 They left traces of their presence at places around the loch, including Balmaha, Luss, and Inchlonaig.
 Crannogs, artificial islands used as dwellings for over five millennia, were built at points in the loch.
-The Romans had a fort within sight of the loch at Drumquhassle.
+The Romans built a double-row of defense forts within sight of the loch at Drumquhassle in the first century, and was built to protect themselves against the Highland tribes during their invasion of Scotland.
+Known as a “glen-blocker” fort, it dates back to the Flavian dynasty (69 – 96 AD).
 The crannog known as "The Kitchen", located off the island of Clairinsh, may have later been used as a place for important meetings by Clan Buchanan whose clan seat had been on Clairinsh since 1225: this usage would be in line with other crannogs such as that at Finlaggan on Islay, used by Clan Donald.

 During the Early Medieval period viking raiders sailed up Loch Long, hauled their longboats over at the narrow neck of land at Tarbet, and sacked several islands in the loch.

 The area surrounding the loch later become part of the province of Lennox, which covered much of the area of the later county of Dunbartonshire.

 Loch Lomond became a popular destination for travellers, such that when James Boswell and Samuel Johnson visited the islands of Loch Lomond on the return from their tour of the Western Isles in 1773, the area was already firmly enough established as a destination for Boswell to note that it would be unnecessary to attempt any description.